-Over the summer, I signed up for Comic Book Writing with Ron Marz, a brand new class offered by Jacob Krueger Studio, where I’ve taken screenwriting and TV writing classes.
+Over the summer, I signed up for Comic Book Writing with Ron Marz, a brand new class offered by Jacob Krueger Studio.
 Earlier this year, they began offering free Quarantini classes, where writers get together virtually each week and do writing exercises led by Jake and various special guests.
 One week, the guest was renowned comic book writer, Ron Marz, and they promoted his brand new course with the studio.
 It didn’t take long before I signed up, and I’m so happy I did, as I not only wrote my very first comic book script but got it made!

 Throughout the 4-week course, Ron taught us about the ins and outs of writing comic books.
 I listened intently and took copious notes, eager to learn about this industry of which I knew very little.
-While I’m not an avid comic book fan, I’ve always had a lot of respect and admiration for the medium’s place in pop culture, where the most beloved, timeless superhero characters originated, not to mention the eternal classic that is Peanuts.
+While I’m not an avid comic book fan, I’ve always had a lot of respect and admiration for the medium’s place in pop culture, as it’s where so many of the most beloved, timeless superhero and supervillain characters originated, not to mention the eternal classic that is Peanuts.
 Coincidentally, a few years ago, as I was getting more into drawing, I purchased and read a book titled Understanding Comics: The Invisible Art by Scott McCloud, which was brought up in class as a valuable resource.

 As Ron explained in our first class, comics are frozen moments in time, single images that tell a story.
 You, as the writer, have to pick out what those images are, what images best tell the story you want to tell.
 The goal going into the course was that, by the end of it, we’d have a 6-page comic book script we could present to an artist.
 He showed us examples from his own work, comparing the script to the finished product.
 Our first assignment was to come up with an idea, write a summary of the story and then break down what happens on each page of the comic.